 Dermott Middle School, Julia Boatner, 6th grade literacy and social studies, $450, Parent Engagement Workshop.
 Students will present a workshop for parents and community members on how to get involved in and support the school district.
 Check out Julia's Grants in Place poster award picture.

 Mt.
 Judea Area Alliance, Summer Learning Camp, $980.
 One of the Alliance's signature programs is its Summer Learning Camp (SLC).
 The SLC strives to ensure that participating students maintain or raise their reading levels and at the same time develop a lifelong love of reading.
 According to Beth Ardapple, "The Camp is truly a labor of love for our four current or retired certified teachers and five assistants.
 Several of them are in their fourth year of running the Camp."
-Learn how our Windows of Giving effort helped out this grant.
 Here is a great picture of Mt.
 Judea folks receiving their check.

 Rural Special School, Fox, DeWyn Avey, library media specialist, $800, Community Interview Books by Students.
 Participants will create written and published works based on interviews with community members.
 Learn more about this project!